 A couple of financial spread bet examples will help you clearly understand just how spread betting works.
-Although there are many different types of financial spread bets – daily bets, rolling daily bets, futures spread bets – they all work essentially the same as far as profit or loss.

 If the price of the security that you’re making a spread bet on moves in your favour beyond the spread price at which you entered the market, then your bet will be profitable.